JimmyLearning/Sokoban/README.md

 # Sokoban
-rebuild the sokoban game with touhou elements
+I wanna rebuild the sokoban game with touhou elements.